-Halifax Town Office Located in the Village of West Halifax, the Halifax Town Office serves as the principal location for town government activity.
+Halifax Town Office: Located in the Village of West Halifax, the Halifax Town Office serves as the principal location for town government activity.
 It is located in what was formerly the Halifax Elementary School.
-In 1991, the elementary school was relocated into a new, attached wing, while the former school was renovated for use as the new Town Office.
+In 1992, the elementary school was relocated into a new, attached wing, while the former school was renovated for use as the new Town Office.
 The Town Clerk's office is located within this building as is space for the Treasurer, Listers and the Zoning Administrator.
-A meeting space accommodates many local meetings, particularly those of the Selectboard.
-Given recent mandated security updates to the attached elementary school, the Halifax town office may no longer be ADA compliant.
+A meeting space accommodates many local meetings, particularly those of the Selectboard, Planning Commission, and Zoning Board of Adjustment.
+Given recent mandated security updates to the attached elementary school, the Halifax Town Office may no longer be ADA compliant.